jklingsporn/vertx-jooq/vertx-jooq-classic/README.md

 # vertx-jooq
 A [jOOQ](http://www.jooq.org/)-CodeGenerator to create [vertx](http://vertx.io/)-ified DAOs and POJOs!
 Perform all CRUD-operations asynchronously and convert your POJOs from/into a `io.vertx.core.JsonObject`.

-#### new in 2.0
-Starting with version 2, this library comes in two different flavors:
-- the classic callback-handler style known from versions < 2.
-- a new API based on a [vertx-ified implementation](https://github.com/cescoffier/vertx-completable-future) of `java.util.concurrent.CompletableFuture` that makes chaining your async operations easier. it has some limitations which you need to be aware about (see [known issues](https://github.com/jklingsporn/vertx-jooq#known-issues)).

-To separate the APIs, there are multiple maven modules:
-- [`vertx-jooq-classic`](https://github.com/jklingsporn/vertx-jooq/vertx-jooq-classic) is the module containing the callback handler API.
-- [`vertx-jooq-future`](https://github.com/jklingsporn/vertx-jooq/vertx-jooq-future) is the module containing the `CompletableFuture` based API.
-- [`vertx-jooq-generate`](https://github.com/jklingsporn/vertx-jooq/vertx-jooq-generate) is the module containing the code-generator.

-If you're updating from a previous version, please also note, that there are breaking API-changes due to required package renaming, e.g. `io.github.jklingsporn.vertx.VertxDAO` is now `io.github.jklingsporn.vertx.jooq.classic.VertxDAO`.

 #### example
 ```